 "Einstein and Chaplin Attend a Premiere in 1931."
 Charlie and his buddy Albert at the opening of the theatre.
 There are stories that Chaplin advanced Gumbiner money to help him finish the construction.
-Thanks to Jonathan Raines for finding the photo, appearing on website of The Atlantic.
+Thanks to Jonathan Raines for finding the Associated Press photo, appearing on website of The Atlantic.

 The manager at the time of the opening was Gumbiner’s brother, Robert.
 Harry M. Rosenbaum was the secretary-treasurer and Sam B. Cohn handled advertising.
-Gumbiner was also still running the Tower Theatre, which he built in 1927, and the former Clune's Broadway, a house he had acquired in 1924 and renamed the Cameo.
+At the time Gumbiner was also still running the Tower Theatre and the Cameo.

 An opening week ad in the L.A.
 Times for "City Lights."
 Thanks to Floyd B. Bariscale for tracking it down.

-Interesting design features: S. Charles Lee's innovative work here included cry rooms at the rear of the first balcony, exotic use of marble and colored restroom fixtures, a periscope so patrons in the basement lounge could see the movie upstairs, an electronic preset dimming system, and neon tubing under glass for main floor aisle lights.
-The neon aisle lights evidently were working into the 60's.
+Interesting design features: S. Charles Lee's innovative work here included cry rooms at the rear of the first balcony, exotic use of marble and colored restroom fixtures, and neon tubing under glass for the main floor aisle lights.
+The neon evidently was still working into the 60s.

 The unique act curtain depicts a scene involving French royalty complete with clothing sewn to the curtain and human hair wigs attached.
 The curtain, along with all the theatre's other draperies, was designed by the theatre supply company B.F.
 Shearer.
 The basement had a restaurant that was much later used as a screening room.
 There was also a nursery and a shoeshine stand.
 The two technical innovations of greatest interest were the periscope system so patrons in the basement lounge could see the movie being projected upstairs and an electronic preset dimming system.

 Later Metropolitan Theatres managed the house.
 They ended up with everything on Broadway as the major circuits and various independent operators left downtown.
-In the 60s Metropolitan was leasing from an entity called All-Continent Corp.
+In the 60s Metropolitan was leasing the Los Angeles from an entity called All-Continent Corp.
 Metropolitan closed the theatre in 1994.